BluFlameTech/bluflametech.github.io/_posts/2021-01-28-devops-is-more.md

 What about project inception - the time and effort required to initiate a project and onboard developers?
 What about the maturity factor of the organization - the efficacy of the tool chain as it relates to the organization's present capabilities?
-What about self-service - the technical and organization support mechanisms that allow software systems to be quickly and iteratively developed as cohesive units?
+What about self-service - the technical and organizational support mechanisms that allow software systems to be quickly and iteratively developed as cohesive units?

 ### Beyond Automation